Marcos-Zertuche/Database-Final-Proj/README.md

 # Database-Final-Proj

 ## Description
-This project aims to implement a database solution. using mySQL as the backend, to store and evaluate university degree programs.
+This project aims to implement a database solution, using mySQL as the backend, to store and evaluate university degree programs.

 ## Installation